TheDownfallOfUsAll/pan_de_staku_app/README.md

 - 🛍 Guide users through **order and checkout steps**
 - 🧠 Optional OpenAI answers for **open-ended questions** (falls back if API key is missing)
 - 🎁 Explain the **PHP 300 signup wallet bonus**
+- 💬 **General Conversation**: Respond to greetings, small talk, and off-topic queries with friendly, context-aware replies
+- 📝 **Recipe Generation**: Create simple recipes based on user-provided ingredients or dish names
+- ❓ **Help & Support**: Provide assistance on any bakery-related or general inquiry

 ---